website

 The Eye of Horus, the Omnipresent Guardian Power

 Ancient Egypt is a place of wonder and mysticism.
-The fables and legends from this mystical society have filled the hearts of explorers and adventures from ancient times to modern day.
+The fables and legends from this mystical society have filled the hearts of explorers and adventures from ancient times to the modern day.
 There are still many unsolved mysteries and symbols that continue to attract anthropologists and occultists.
 The most well-known is the Eye of Horus, regarded by the ancient Egyptians as an omnipresent, omniscient symbol of protection.
 Even today, the Eye of Horus symbol is still widely used in various decorative and artistic interpretations [1].
-Interestingly, the shape of the Eye of Horus is of an eye, but also is similar to the anatomy of the human brain.
+Interestingly, the shape of the Eye of Horus is of an eye, but also similar to the human brain's anatomy.

 Eye of Horus Carved on Stone Wall